-I discovered a great substitute for the metal tubing which is called Softglass cord and is available at Shades of Clay (scroll down after the buna cord).
-The Softglass cord is like Buna except it is hollow inside so you can thread wire through it.
+I discovered a great substitute for the metal tubing which is called Softglass cord and is available at Shades of Clay (*See update below) The Softglass cord is like Buna except it is hollow inside so you can thread wire through it.
 It also has a beautiful satin glass-like finish and comes in a wide range of gorgeous colors.
 The other cool thing about using this type of tubing is that you can cut it to any length.
 You can use scissors or I find using a heavy tissue blade makes really clean and straight edges.
 Here I used the 2.5mm but the thicker cord works well too.

 Now the fun begins.
 You can play around with different patterns to see what works for you.
 The main idea is to have your beads somewhat evenly spaced or "weighted" all the way around.
 You will notice that the bead placement can change drastically with different tube lengths.
 If you find it isn't working, then try cutting the Softglass cord longer or shorter and see what works best.
 For the bracelet shown here (below) I am using the Emerald Green Softglass cut into 1-1/2" lengths.